 Speech is a big part of any language; in fact, it is the only attribute that every language spoken on this planet has.
-If you want to greatly improve your communication skills in English, this article will give you some recommendation on how to get rid of accent.
+If you want to greatly improve your communication skills in English, this article will give you some recommendations on this matter.

-For individuals from certain regions of the globe getting rid of accent is purely practical.
+For individuals from certain regions of the globe desire to speak without an accent is purely practical.
 If you can’t get people understand what you’re saying every time you talk to them, it gets really annoying for both parties… and it doubles your efforts, too: you’ve got to repeat every sentence twice (and possibly even more).

 For instance, English speakers often have trouble understanding people who come from India especially when talking to them for the first time.
 Even though Indians do tend to be OK with grammar, their strong accent sometimes makes an impression they speak the language totally different from English.